xcart/xcart-docs/_pages/kb_en/upgrades/upgrade_procedure.md

        ![update-components.png]({{site.baseurl}}/attachments/ref_2eoOYsqJ/update-components.png)

        {% note info %}
        Updates/upgrades are available only to X-Cart stores with an activated license key.
-If you are using an X-Cart trial copy without any license key activated (free or paid), you will not be able to continue any furter than this step.
+If you are using an X-Cart trial copy without any license key activated, you will not be able to continue any further than this step.
 There will be a message stating the problem with your license:
        ![4_licensekey.png]({{site.baseurl}}/attachments/ref_9raTXZPN/4_licensekey.png)

-       If you see a message like that, you need to at least activate a free license, or purchase and activate a paid license.
+       If you see a message like that, you need to purchase and activate a paid license.
 Once you do so, the problem will be resolved, and next time you attempt an update/upgrade, the **Continue** button will be available.
        {% endnote %}

    6. Clicking the **Continue** button launches the downloading of all the necessary update/upgrade packs for the core and addons.